webplatform/docs/concepts/color_theory/color_schemes_and_mockups/index.md

 {{Page_Title|Color schemes and mockups}}
 {{Flags
+|State=Ready to Use
+|Editorial notes=This text appears exactly as it is, i.e. coming from an external source.
+Try to wikify it.
+|Checked_Out=No
 |High-level issues=Unreviewed Import
 |Content=Outdated
-|Checked_Out=No
-|Editorial notes=This text appears exactly as it is, i.e. coming from an external source.
-Try to wikify it.
 }}
 {{API_Name}}
 {{Summary_Section|Developing the look and feel of a website with fonts, colour, and graphics.}}